Progressively Projected Newton's Method

 \subsection{Automatic Frameworks}

-Recent progress has produced numerous frameworks that automate solutions to second-order optimization tasks common in geometry processing and simulation.
+Recently, a proliferation of frameworks that automate solutions to second-order optimization has occurred in geometry processing and simulation.
 These systems rely on machine-generated derivatives and automated evaluation pipelines to tackle complex problems from concise symbolic expressions~\cite{TinyAD, Herholz24, symx}.
-They enable rapid, safe composition of solvers and models, thus accelerating research with a measurable impact on the field ; several of the referenced works above, for example, were developed on TinyAD~\cite{TinyAD} and SymX~\cite{symx}.
+They enable rapid and safe composition of solvers and models, thus accelerating research with a measurable impact on the field; several of the referenced works above, for example, were developed on TinyAD~\cite{TinyAD} and SymX~\cite{symx}.

-Because semi-analytic projection code remains challenging to generate, these frameworks still rely on costly numerical eigendecompositions, which is shown to be a dominant cost in our measurements (Section~\ref{sec:results}).
+Because semi-analytic projection code remains challenging to generate, these frameworks still rely on numerical eigendecompositions, which is shown to be a very significant cost in our measurements (Section~\ref{sec:results}).
 By avoiding most projections, PPN eliminates this bottleneck and further narrows the performance gap with hand-tuned codebases.